assaf/ironium/README.md

 });
 ```

-If you need to use callbacks, you can call `workers.fulfill()` to get a promise,
+If you need to use callbacks, you can return a
-and run code with a callback that fulfills that promise.
+[thunk](https://github.com/visionmedia/co#thunks-vs-promises).
+A `thunk` is a
+function that receives a callback, but no other arguments.

 For example, Mongoose finders return promises, but the save method doesn't, so
 you'll need to write your code like this:

 ```
 workers.queue('update-name').each(function*(job) {